Being a Victim Ain't Pretty

 Show compassion, by all means, but leave sympathy out of it.
 By your actions, you can help the victim stop being a victim.

 You can help the victim take responsibility for what happened to them.
 Now, if this sounds disingenuous, think again.
-This isn't about the victim's guilt for putting themself in harm's way.
+This isn't about the victim's guilt for putting their self in harm's way.
 This isn't that evil ideology used to justify racism, sexism or any form of social abuse.

 When a child molester abuses and murders your baby, the last thing on your mind is giving anything to the perpetrator—even the slightest reprieve.
 How can you or your child be responsible?
 But is it up to the victim to judge?
 Can the mob judge in the heat of passion and rage?
 Never!